The San Francisco Story: Production

 The film was based on the novel Vigilante by Richard Summers, an English professor from the University of Arizona.
 The novel was set in 1856 concerned the career of David C. Broderick and his fictitious mistress Hester Barton, and their involvement in the second vigilante movement.

 Film rights were bought by Joel McCrea and Jacques Tourneur in early 1949, before the novel had even been published.
 McCrea announced he only wanted to produce, not star, and that Tourneur would direct.
 They hoped to set up the film at MGM and cast Ava Gardner.
 The novel was published in July 1949.
 The New York Times called it an "excellent short novel... a well-written, lusty yarn".

 In March 1951 it was announced the film would be made by Fidelity Pictures starring McCrea and an "unknown" actress.
 Fidelity was a new company established in 1949 by producer Howard Welsch.

 In July 1951 Fidelity announced the film would be one of six movies Fidelity would make for release through Warner Bros.
+Pictures.
 Yvonne de Carlo signed to co-star.

 Jerome Chodorov was reported as working on the script in August.
 He is not credited on the final film.

 Yvonne De Carlo signed to appear opposite McCrea in September 1951.
-She signed a two-picture deal with Fidelity and returned early from a tour she was making to Tel Aviv.
+She signed a two-picture deal with Fidelity and returned early from a tour she was making in Tel Aviv.

 Fidelity announced the six films they would make for Warners would be budgeted between $600,000 and $700,000 and include The San Francisco Story, My Fine Feathered Friend with Dennis Morgan, Gardenia based on a story by Vera Caspary, Lela Cade, The Gentleman from Chicago by Horace McCoy, Reluctant Bride by Frederick Stephani and The Scarlet Flame, a story about Brazil's battle for independence by Emilio Tovar, to star De Carlo.
 Most of these films were not made.

 Filming took place in late 1951.
 During filming, Will Jacoby, husband of cast member Florence Bates died.
 Bates was offered time off but she elected to continue to work.